 The terrain at Pacaya Volcano can be very unpredictable and changes as you climb.
 The base is a mixture of soft earth and sand, whereas the higher reaches are solidified lava flows and often jagged rock.
 A good pair of hiking boots are essential to traverse the many types of surfaces at Pacaya.
 Test them out and break them in as early as possible before your trip; your ankles and feet will thank you later.

 You might expect a lava-gurgling volcano in the heart of Central America to be a warm and even hot place, and in most cases, it is.
-You will, however, need a windproof coat as part of your volcano trekking gear.
+You will, however, need a windproof coat or preferably, a windbreaker as part of your volcano trekking gear.
 The closer you get to the top, the more the winds increase and the temperature drops.
 It’s important to wear layers as you hike as you are able to take them off and put them on as the climate changes.

 4. Small Change